St1ch/Synchro/README.md

 # Synchro

-A Minecraft plugin that synchronizes **inventory, armor, potion effects, health, and hunger** between all players in survival mode.
+A Minecraft plugin that synchronizes **inventory, armor, potion effects, health, hunger, and experience** between all players in survival mode.
+Synchronization is instant and covers all possible changes.
 Includes admin commands and a public Java API for integration with other plugins.

 ## Features

-- **Inventory Synchronization**: All players share the same inventory in real time
+- **Inventory Synchronization:** All players share the same inventory in real time
-- **Armor Synchronization**: All players wear the same armor
+- **Armor Synchronization:** All players wear the same armor
-- **Potion Effects Synchronization**: All active potion effects are shared between players
+- **Potion Effects Synchronization:** All active potion effects are shared between players
-- **Health Synchronization**: Players' health is synchronized
+- **Health Synchronization:** Players' health is instantly synchronized
-- **Hunger Synchronization**: Players' hunger and saturation levels are synchronized
+- **Hunger Synchronization:** Players' hunger and saturation levels are instantly synchronized
+- **Experience Synchronization:** All players have the same experience and level at all times
-- **Death Synchronization**: When one player dies, all players die together
+- **Death Synchronization:** If one player dies, all players die together
-- **Respawn Handling**: Proper synchronization after player respawn
+- **Respawn Handling:** After respawn, all players are automatically resynchronized
-- **Admin Commands**: Enable/disable sync, force sync, check status
+- **Admin Commands:** Enable/disable sync, force sync, check status
-- **Public Java API**: Other plugins can control and check sync status programmatically
+- **Public Java API:** Other plugins can control and check sync status programmatically

 ## Requirements